1 of 4

 Shop Now

-The National Archives' collection holds the official records of each prime minister's time in office.
+The national archival collection holds the official records of each prime minister's time in office.
 These official records are supplemented with personal records that illuminate their lives.
-Our Research Guides aim to make it easier for researchers and the general public alike to access these records and contain basic biographical information on Australia's Prime Ministers and their spouses, descriptions of the records they created and descriptions of the records created about them.
+Our Research Guides aim to make it easier for researchers and the general public alike to access these records and contain basic biographical information on Australia's prime ministers and their spouses, descriptions of the records they created and descriptions of the records created about them.

 Shop Now